Vikasarya13/demo_github/README.md

 # demo_github
-This is demo of github class
+This is demo of github class and basic information .